Neal Eardley

-Neal James Eardley (born 6 November 1988) is a former Wales international footballer who last played for Cymru Premier champions Connah’s Quay Nomads.
+Neal James Eardley (born 6 November 1988) is a Welsh former international footballer who last played for Cymru Premier champions Connah's Quay Nomads.
 He represented Wales at under-17, under-19 and under-21 levels, before winning the first of his 16 senior caps in August 2007.
 Eardley is now a coach for former club Blackpool.

 He began his career at Oldham Athletic, and made his first team debut in May 2006.
 He turned professional four months later and quickly became a regular first team player before he was named in the 2008–09 League One PFA Team of the Year.
 He was signed by Blackpool in August 2009 for a reported fee of £350,000.
 Blackpool were promoted out of the Championship via the play-offs in 2010, and he played 31 Premier League matches in their 2010–11 relegation campaign.
 He spent a further two seasons at Blackpool, before he moved on to Birmingham City in July 2013.
 He struggled with injuries throughout his three-year stay at Birmingham, playing just 21 matches, as well as one appearance on loan at Leyton Orient in January 2015.
 He joined Scottish club Hibernian on a short-term deal in September 2016, and then returned to England to play for Northampton Town in January 2017.
 He signed a short-term contract with Lincoln City in August 2017.
 On 4 August 2020, Eardley signed for League One Burton Albion.
 He was released at the end of the 2020–21 season.